Sponsor and status

 Length: 5 pages

-This bill was introduced on November 19, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 19, 2009, in a previous session of Congress, but it did not receive a vote.

 Nov 19, 2009

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4136 (111th) was a bill in the United States Congress.